 28. COVID-19 PROTOCOLS:

 User hereby acknowledges and confirms its commitment to holding the Event in a safe and hygienic manner and User shall take reasonable measures to protect its staff, agents, invitees and others from the spread of COVID-19 and other infections and diseases.
 User shall implement its own safety protocols and utilize measures during the entire Term for the safe and hygienic preparation, operation, and dismantling of the Event.
 Additionally, User has executed the attached Release included as Exhibit “D” in furtherance of User’s commitment to combat the spread of COVID-19.
-Notwithstanding any language contained in this Agreement to the contrary, the City expressly retains all rights and benefits of sovereign immunity in accordance with Section 768.28, Florida Statutes (2021).
+Notwithstanding any language contained in this Agreement to the contrary, the City expressly retains all rights and benefits of sovereign immunity in accordance with Section 768.28, Florida Statutes (2022).
 Nothing in this Agreement shall be deemed as a waiver of sovereign immunity or as increasing the City's liability beyond any statutory limitation of liability.

+29. AUTHORITY TO EXECUTE:

+The below signatory represents and warrants that it has full authority to enter into, deliver, and perform under this Agreement, and that all acts and actions have been taken to grant such authority, and that no third-party consent, which has not already been obtained, is required.
+User further represents and warrants that the below signatory is authorized to execute this Agreement on its behalf.

 IN WITNESS WHEREOF, the parties hereto have caused this instrument to be executed by their respective officials thereunto duly authorized, this the day and year above written.